By Georgia Amson-Bradshaw

 By Amelia Marshall, Dan Bramall

 There's lots happening in an emergency!
 From frantic fire engines to super fast police bikes, discover how vehicles help rescue us from danger.Explore the world of emergency vehicles with this fantastic picture book brimming with busy bright photos, accessible read out loud text and playful rhymes.These books offer a unique combination of photgraphic realism and story telling, perfect for children and adults to share and explore together.
 The books also feature an info-vocab page so the eager reader can enjoy learning and naming the vehicle parts.

 By Jasmine Brooke

 This book explores the festival of Easter and the story behind it and features six simple origami projects for your own festive fun!
 The book shows how people around the world celebrate Easter both in church and at home.
 Attractively designed, its simple text and wonderful full-colour photos make this an essential book for children celebrating or learning about the festival.
 The origami activities are accessible to all and are explained with step-by-step illustrations.
-Your fantastic creations can be used as decorations for the festival, for presents, to impress your teacher for a Easter school project or simply to wow your friends!The book is part of the Origami Festivals series, which bring religious festivals to life through origami art.
+Your fantastic creations can be used as decorations for the festival, for presents, to impress your teacher for a Easter school project or simply to wow your friends!The book is part of the Origami Festivals series, which bring religious festivals, including Divali, Easter, Christmas and Chinese New Year to life through origami art.
 Each festival is examined in detail, from its history to its significance today and the manner in which people worldwide celebrate it.
 Origami craft activities engage the reader in each festival and add a fun art and design element to the series.
 A religious and interactive craft series for children aged 9+.